 Include down time to travel for less

-Since this is not a gap year for us but instead our new adopted lifestyle it is important to travel at a pace that is sustainable for years.
+Since we’re not on a gap year but rather on a newly adopted lifestyle of travel, it is important to move at a pace that is sustainable for years.

-In Panama we had a couple of months of downtime.
-A major part of the reason for staying so long was I required surgery on my knee that I had injured on a volcano hike in Costa Rica.
+In Panama, we had a couple of months of downtime.
+A major part of the reason for staying so long was because I required surgery on my knee that I had injured on a volcano hike in Costa Rica.
 We found a beautiful hacienda through WorkAway where we stayed for free if we cooked meals for the rancher.
 Meals were included!
-Huge cost savings, a great place to recover, and join in at the cabalgata and parties.
+Huge cost savings, a great place to recover, and we got to join cabalgatas and parties.

 You don’t need an arranged tour or guide for everything

-On a two week vacation that you have had little time for planning because you are busy at home working and taking care of all your other obligations it makes sense to arrange tours and guides.
-After all the point of short vacations is to relax and not have to do everything yourself.
+On a two-week vacation that you have had little time for planning because you are busy at home working and taking care of all your other obligations, it makes sense to arrange tours and/or hire guides.
+After all, the point of short vacations is to relax and not have to do everything yourself.

-With travel as a lifestyle take the time to plan your own treks.
-It also helps to have a handheld GPS.
-You can find GPS tracks on wikiloc.com.
-We did this on our trek up Telica Volcano in Nicaragua that would normally have cost us $120.
+With travel as a lifestyle, take the time to plan your own treks.
+Use Maps.me on your smartphone.
+The app has tracks for many of the popular trails.
+You can also find GPS tracks on wikiloc.com.
+We did this on our trek up Telica Volcano in Nicaragua that would normally have cost us $120 to hire a guide.
 We did it free and were able to go at our own pace.
 There is a lot of information online about many of the “places to go” and blogs are a great resource for how to do it yourself.